Polytopal templates for the formulation of semi-continuous vectorial finite elements of arbitrary order: Conclusions and outlook

 \section{Conclusions and outlook}

 In this work we presented a novel method of constructing base functions for the spaces $\Hc{}$ and $\Hd{}$ on the reference triangle and tetrahedron.
 The ability of the method to generate unisolvent bases is proven by linear independence and conformity theorems.
 Further, the validity of the construction is demonstrated by two examples of the relaxed micromorphic model using Lagrange and Bernstein base functions for the formulation.
 As such, we conclude that the method can be used to generate $\Hc{}$- and $\Hd{}$-conforming subspaces for a variety of $\Hone$-conforming polynomial subspaces.
 The simplicity of the method makes its application straight-forward in the formulation of arbitrary order vectorial finite elements, as one must simply employ a higher order $\Hone$-conforming subspace in the construction.
+Further, by construction, the vectorial basis can inherit characteristics of the underlying scalar basis.
+For example, the Kronecker delta property of Lagrange polynomials as demonstrated in the embedding of boundary conditions in \cite{SKY2022115298}, or the optimal complexity of Bernstein polynomials \cite{AinsworthOpt}.

 This work did not discuss alternative reference elements, such as quads, prisms, pyramids or hexahedra.
 Further, the definition of Raviart-Thomas and N\'ed\'elec elements of the first type on the reference tetrahedron has not been addressed.
 The latter are topics for future works.